codyjohnsontx/insideroutsider/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

+## Author

+Created by [Cody Johnson].

 ## Contact

-For inquiries or collaborations, please contact [your-email@example.com](mailto:your-email@example.com).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/cody-johnson-92460b124/).